LispCookbook/cl-cookbook/functions.md

 (name &key happy) …)`).
 But how can be distinguish between "the value is NIL by default" and "the user wants it to be NIL"?

-We saw how to use a tuple to set its default value:
+We saw how to use a list of two elements to set its default value:

 `&key (happy t)`